Finding the perfect dog can be quite the challenge with so many to choose from.

 Since this dog’s size can vary so much from one to another, you would expect them to have a life expectancy that fluctuates just as much, but that is not the case.

-In fact, this breed has a rather concrete lifespan that does not change based on much, though there are also some diseases that the breed may have to deal with.
+This breed has a rather concrete lifespan that does not change based on much, though there are also some diseases that the breed may have to deal with.

 Poodles are notorious for having to visit the vet more often than many other dog breeds, and the same is true for the Aussiedoodle; that could also end up shortening your dog’s lifespan.